Profile Likelihood Biclustering: Estimation problem and criterion functions

+Following the above derivation, a natural criterion for the quality of labeling $(\vg, \vh)$ is the profile log-likelihood $\plik(\vg, \vh)$.
 In the sequel, we consider a far more general setting.
 We consider criterion functions of the form

-where $f$ is any smooth convex function and $\rho$ is a scale parameter.
-Borrowing terminology from the large deviations literature, we refer to $f$ as the rate function of the criterion; though, since we allow $f$ to take negative values, we do not require that $f$ be a rate function in the strictest sense.
-We permit the elements of $\mX$ to have different distributions, allowing for heteroscedasticity and model misspecification.
+where $f$ is any smooth convex function.
+Following the derivation above, we refer to $F$ as a profile likelihood and we refer to $f$ as the corresponding relative entropy function.
+However, we do not assume that likelihood has been correctly specified.
+In particular, the elements of $\mX$ can have arbitrary distributional forms under the assumptions of the block model~\eqref{E:block-model}, not necessarily belonging to any exponential family.
+We explicitly allow for heteroscedasticity and distributional misspecification.
 We show that under mild technical conditions, the maximizer of $F$ is a consistent estimator of the true row and column classes.